 - Department of State level four country/region: Determined to pose the highest level of potentially life-threatening risk to health, safety and security (do not travel/red).

-CDC level three country: Determined to pose a high risk to travelers’ health (avoid all nonessential travel/red).
+- CDC level three or four country: Determined to pose a high risk to travelers’ health (avoid all nonessential travel/red).

-In general, the University of Missouri does not permit students to participate in university-related international travel in countries or regions for which the U.S. Department of State has issued a travel advisory level three (reconsider travel) or level four (do not travel), or in CDC travel warning countries.
+In general, the University of Missouri does not permit students to participate in university-related international travel in countries or regions for which there is a U.S. Department of State travel advisory level three or level four or a CDC travel health notice level three or four.
 This prohibition includes international travel for study abroad programs, independent studies, research, service-learning, conferences, athletic competitions, arts performances or exhibitions, or internships.
 Accordingly, the university may not grant academic credit or provide funds for any such activities.

 However, exceptions may be made in certain circumstances when the student’s experience is facilitated, sponsored, monitored or controlled by an MU faculty or staff member.
 As a result, all students requesting exceptions must identify a faculty or staff member to oversee the academic purpose of their international travel.
 The student must submit a request for an exception to the stated MU student international travel policy.
 This request must be completed and submitted at least eight weeks prior to the student’s planned departure.
 It will be reviewed by the Student Travel Abroad Review Committee, which will advise the vice provost for International Programs.
 For more information, see the international travel policy exception request process.